JaSiLez/developer-roadmap/src/data/authors/kamran.md

   website: 'https://kamranahmed.info'
 ---

-Kamran is the founder of **roadmap.sh**.
+Kamran is the founder of **stemdo-roadmap.io**.
 He has a decade long experience working mostly with startups and scale-ups.
 Over the years, he has worked with a variety of technologies in a variety of domains and have worn several different hats.
-He is working full time on roadmap.sh at the moment.
+He is working full time on stemdo-roadmap.io at the moment.

 He is also a Google Developer Expert and a GitHub Star.
 He is a huge proponent of open-source, and has authored several popular open-source projects.
 He is [the second most starred developer](https://twitter.com/kamrify/status/1750345095587754382) on GitHub globally.